haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 <div class="row mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">
-        <span class="image-span">Table 6: Average measured values and standard deviations of the four refractometers</span>
+        <span class="image-span">Table 6: Average Measurement Values and Standard Deviations for Five Refractometers</span>
     </div>
 </div>

-From Figure 3 and Table 6, it can be observed that the measured values of the five instruments generally show a stable size relationship, i.e., Atago > VST > Difluid #1 > Difluid #2 > Difluid #3.
-More detailed discussion on this point will be provided in the next chapter.
+From Figure 3 and Table 6, we can observe a generally stable relationship in the measurement values of the five devices, namely Atago > VST > Difluid #1 > Difluid #2 > Difluid #3.
+This relationship will be discussed in more detail in Experiment 3.

-I also plotted the measured values of the five refractometers into violin plots, as shown in Figure 3, where the three horizontal lines from top to bottom represent the maximum, mean, and minimum values, respectively, and the light-colored part represents the probability distribution of the measured values.
+I also plotted the measurement values of the five refractometers as violin plots (see [violin plot](https://en.wikipedia.org/wiki/Violin_plot)).
+The three horizontal lines from top to bottom represent the maximum, average, and minimum values, respectively, and the lighter area represents the probability distribution of the measurement values.

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">
         <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/fig3-3.webp" alt="" class="img-fluid responsive-plot">
-        <span class="image-span">Figure 4: Violin plots of the measured values of the five refractometers</span>
+        <span class="image-span">Figure 4: Violin plots of measurement values for five refractometers</span>
     </div>
 </div>

-Through the violin plots, we can see that the range of measured values of the VST is significantly narrower, indicating its higher precision, while the Atago and Difluid are slightly inferior.
-However, even so, the standard deviation of the measured values of the three Difluids and Atago is still only about 0.01%, significantly surpassing their claimed precision (0.03% for Difluid and 0.15% for Atago).
+Through the violin plots, we can see that VST has a noticeably narrower range of measurement values, indicating higher precision.
+Atago and Difluid are slightly less precise, but even so, the standard deviations of the three Difluid units and Atago are still only about 0.01%, significantly exceeding their advertised precision (Difluid is 0.03%, and Atago is 0.15%).

 #### Discussion

-To be honest, I didn't expect to obtain such precise data.
-Even for Difluid #2, which has the largest data fluctuation range, the range of measured values (maximum value minus minimum value) is only 0.04%, which is surprisingly small.
-I think this proves that the standard sampling, pretreatment, and measurement processes introduced in this article can help us obtain very precise measured values.
+Honestly, I did not expect to obtain such precise data.
+Even with Difluid #2, which had the largest range of measurement values, the full range (maximum value minus minimum value) was only 0.04%, which is surprisingly small.
+I think this proves that the standard sampling, pre-treatment, and measurement process introduced in this article can help us obtain very precise measurement values.

-What I find most interesting in this experiment is the stable size relationship between different refractometers.
-I subsequently repeated the experiment and plotted the data into Figures 5 and 6.
-It can be seen that similar trends can still be observed.
+What I found most interesting in this experiment is the stable relationship between the different refractometers.
+I repeated the experiment and plotted the data in Figures 5 and 6, and we can still observe a similar trend, namely Atago > VST > Difluid #1 > Difluid #2 > Difluid #3.

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-6">